-- Following unworthy websites: Internet is for gaining the edge and not losing it.
-As it is a double-edged sword, you need to tread carefully.
-Books, of course, are indispensable but internet is the need of the hour.
+- Following unworthy websites: Using the internet for studies is a good idea but it might give you wrong pieces of information as well.
+Therefore, you need to be careful while using the internet.
+Books, of course, are indispensable but the internet is the need of the hour.
 So, make sure you are visiting only worthy websites.

 Even though there are lakhs of aspirants who write UPSC exam, your real competition is only with a few thousand serious contestants.
 You should not get intimidated and enter the race fearlessly.
 The mantra is to work hard and be positive.